karlaxnieves/support-git-delete-yespo/docs/Omnichannel/app-inbox/how-to-set-up-integration-for-app-inbox.md

 <Image align="center" width="80% " src="https://files.readme.io/fc35ee3a98578a5a5af79e3246e7d45a325e3c365f98c373d6847d152cea1c0c-auth_token.png" />

-Send the request from your backend to eSputnik API to receive the authentication token (authToken).
+Send the request from your backend to Yespo API to receive the authentication token (authToken).

 Authenticate the request using one of the methods specified in the [API](https://docs.yespo.io/reference/getting-started-with-your-api)  instructions, for example, using an [API key](https://docs.yespo.io/reference/api-keys) .